ParticipaPY/politic-bots/README.md

 [A Russian Facebook page organized a protest in Texas.
-A different Russian page launched the counterprotest](https://www.texastribune.org/2017/11/01/russian-facebook-page-organized-protest-texas-different-russian-page-l/), [La oscura utilización de Facebook y Twitter como armas de manipulación política](https://elpais.com/tecnologia/2017/10/19/actualidad/1508426945_013246.html)) regarding the use of social media to manipulate the public opinion, specially in times of elections, we decided to study the use of Twitter during the electoral period of the Paraguayan 2017 primary elections.
+A different Russian page launched the counterprotest](https://www.texastribune.org/2017/11/01/russian-facebook-page-organized-protest-texas-different-russian-page-l/), [La oscura utilización de Facebook y Twitter como armas de manipulación política](https://elpais.com/tecnologia/2017/10/19/actualidad/1508426945_013246.html)) regarding the use of social media to manipulate the public opinion, specially in times of elections, we decided to study the use of Twitter during the presidential elections that took place in Paraguay in December 2017 (primary) and April 2018 (general).

-To understand how the public and the political candidates use Twitter, we collected tweets published through the **accounts** of the candidates or containing **hashtags** used in the campaigns.
+To understand how the public and the political candidates use Twitter, we collected tweets published through the **`accounts`** of the candidates or containing **`hashtags`** used in the campaigns.
 The accounts and hashtags employed to collect tweets during the primary elections were augmented with information about the parties and internal movements of the candidates.
 All of these information were recorded in a CSV file that was provided to the tweet collector.
-The source code of the collector is available at `src/tweet_collector/twitter_api_manager.py` and the CSV file used to pull data from Twitter during the primaries can be found at `src/tweet_collector/kwd_metadata.csv`.
+The source code of the collector is available at **`src/tweet_collector/twitter_api_manager.py`** and the CSV file used to pull data from Twitter during the primaries can be found at **`src/tweet_collector/kwd_metadata.csv`**.

+A similar approach was followed to collect tweets for the general election, although the hashtags and accounts were supplemented with information not only of the parties but also

 ## Collecting Political Tweets

+The data sets of tweets collected during the presidential primary and general elections that took place in Paraguay in December 2017 and April 2018, respectively, can be found in **`\data`**.
+They are a dump of the MongoDB databases used in project.
+For reproducibility reasons, bellow are listed the steps followed in the collection of the tweets.

 1. Follow the instructions presented [here](https://developer.twitter.com/en/docs/basics/developer-portal/guides/apps)
 to create a Twitter APP that will be used to collect tweets;